lindaterlouw/openvdbfractals/README.md

 # Openvdbfractals

 This simple command line tool can convert point clouds to OpenVDB format (using DreamWorks' OpenVDB library, see https://www.openvdb.org/).
 I use it for converting fractals made in Mandelbulb3D to Cinema4D and render the fractals using Octane.
-I think it also works with Blender/Cycles, but I did not try this.
+I think there's also some work done of OpenVDB support in Blender, but I don't think it's included yet in version 2.8 (please correct me if I'm wrong!).

 ![picture](images/fractal1.png)
 ![picture](images/fractal2.png)